todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 ## Ironing out the wrinkles

-Time to switch back to our Ubuntu Linux VM.

 #### VirtualBox Guest Additions

 __Note:__ Here is where we get copy and paste working.

 1. Open a new Terminal by pressing the shortcut `CTRL+ALT+T` or by pressing the `SUPER` (Windows or Command) key, typing `term` and then pressing `ENTER`.
 This is how you launch applications in Ubuntu Linux i.e. it's the same as in Windows.

-2. Run the following command to install some tools we will use for compiling some kernel modules build and testing our OpenGL acceleration is working:
+2. Run the following command to install the tools we will use for compiling a few kernel modules which will help us test our OpenGL acceleration is working:

   ```
   sudo apt-get install mesa-utils dkms build-essential linux-headers-$(uname -r)